Drewisatlas/module-two-museum-review-app/README.md

 + Most recent bad reviews
 + The email addresses for users that have written a review with a rating of less than 3 (scale is 1 to 5).
 + Keyword search for all of the reviews for a particular museum

-# Project Task Guidelines
-come up with idea, model out domain. add model tests, start building out basic features.
-Have some functionality built out by the end of the day.
-Iterate on the features that you built yesterday.
-Go from a 'skateboard' version to a scooter or a bicycle.
-It doesnt' have to be perfect, but it should be working. start styling/ cleaning up issues. issue cleanup and final demos.